GeoSensorWebLab/gsw-chef/README.markdown

 Want to set up a new/existing cloud instance or machine with a cookbook?
 Here are the step-by-step instructions.
 (TODO)

+## Setting Up a Chef Server

+As an alternative to bootstrapping cookbooks, a centralized Chef Server can be used to manage node attributes and run lists, as well as data bags.
+See the [Chef Server Cookbook](gsw-chef-server/README.md) for details.

 ## Why a Monolithic Repo

 These cookbooks *could* have been separated into individual git repositories.
 I chose not to as there is only one sys admin/developer (me) at the moment and one repository is less overhead.